 You could make up a batch of the syrup as you need it.
 Though, I am a big fan of making the syrup ahead of time.
 This lets all of the flavors mingle and get even more robust.

 - Fresh ginger – This can be optional, but I highly recommend it.
-You can either use fresh ginger root.
-Or, I have found a frozen alternative (or this brand) that comes in teaspoon size servings – you can find it in your grocery freezer section.
+You can either use fresh ginger root, or a frozen ginger alternative that comes in teaspoon size servings.
+You can find this in your grocery freezer section.

 - Ground ginger – Adds to the layers of ginger flavor – since this is a gingerbread syrup!